Lady Freedom Circle

 But when I was about to add photographs to it in 2010 — I do Environmental Music Films — something shifted.
 The story expanded and the voice singing became that of a Universal Mother force or spirit that saw all her children, throughout all their lifetimes, struggling and in pain.
 She cried for them and she blamed herself as mothers often do.
 But then she settled inside and realized that she and they both had to find forgiveness, for it was the only way that life could prosper and move forward.

 I had no idea who she was, and there was very little on the internet in regards to the Statue of Freedom.
 I did, however, find one short YouTube video that struck my heart!
 I wrote in the comment section, “We need to bring her alive!”
-And that’s when I found Katya Miller, a woman on a mission now for 30 years to bring The Lady of Freedom into recognition.
-I visited her in person in 2016, and we’ve been writing and laughing and learning together ever since.

 During the recording, I had an experience.
 The next day, I went back to the composer and explained my vision.
 He called the song, Trail of Tears.
 You can hear it below.